 I know from the moment I take off down the runway whether it will be a good jump.
 Everything stops for a split second as I sail through the air – it feels like flying.
 I had only three chances to advance to the final round; all three fell short.

-It was devasting.
+It was devastating.
 I had given everything I had that day despite being limited by my injury.
 However, it was such a special opportunity just to be there, so I felt like I’d still realized my dream.

 The Olympics only come around every four years, and the path to get there is arduous.
 I knew that despite a yearslong journey to medical school looming, I wanted to try again.
 I trained for two more years but eventually focused solely on medical school, and I have no regrets.
 Thanks to my injuries and experiences on the track, I can give my patients a lived perspective, listen empathically, and assure them that better days lie ahead.